wp-plugins/amazon-link/readme.txt

 The links that are generated can optionally be localised to the Amazon store most likely to be used by the visitor to your site, this is achieved by installing the [ip2nation](http://www.ip2nation.com/) database and enabling 'localise links' option in the plugin settings.

+*Link Localisation Limitations*

+The localisation process is far from perfect and authors should be aware of the following limitations:

+* Incorrect nationality detection -

-Obviously the database is not perfect and some people browse through proxies or through their company's firewall so it may get the wrong country of origin.
-Additionally there are only 8 major Amazon sites (UK, France, Germany, US, Japan, Italy, China and Canada).
+    The database is updated periodically so it will may be slightly out of date and incorrectly detect an visitor's locale.
+Additionally some people browse through proxies or through their company's firewall which again may confuse the plugin and get the wrong country of origin.

+* Incorrect Amazon site allocation -

+    There are only 8 major Amazon sites (UK, France, Germany, US, Japan, Italy, China and Canada).
 So the plugin has to guess where a country's residents are most likely to shop on-line.
 An alternative is to enable the 'Multinational Link' option, this will enable a small popup for each link allowing the site visitor to choose the most appropriate site (based on locale or language).
+* Partial Amazon support for Italy and China -

+    Amazon currently does not support data lookup for Italy and China, so we have to use a different Amazon site (.fr and .com) to retrieve live data for these locales.
+* Product Availability -

+    A product that is available in the author's locale may not be available on other Amazon sites.
+If the live data option is enabled the plugin will display a link to the Amazon site in the author's own locale if the product is not available at the visitor's Amazon store.
+* Product Localisation -

+    Some products such as books, DVDs and CDs have unique ASINs for each language, country or region.
+There currently no facility for the plugin to find the correct product for that visitor.
+If it is not obvious from the product picture, it is recommended that for these items a note should be displayed that recommends the visitor finds the most appropriate version of the item for their locale.
+They may be disappointed to buy a book in a language they can not understand!

 The plugin includes a tool to install and monitor the status of the ip2nation database.
 However the installation of the ip2nation database is not validated, it simply downloads the latest database file from ip2nation and zaps it into your wordpress mysql database.